jci-metasys/basic-services-dotnet/README.md

   **WARNING: You should not ignore certificate errors on a production site.
 Doing so puts your server at risk of a man-in-the-middle attack.**

-- apiVersion: If your server is not a current 10.1 Metasys server or later this SDK will not function correctly.
+- apiVersion: your server must run at least Metasys v10.1 or later otherwise this SDK cannot be used.
 The version parameter takes in an ApiVersion string value that defaults to the most current release of Metasys.
 For Metasys 10.1 the api version is V2.
 - cultureInfo: To set the language for localization specify the target culture with the ISO Language Code string.
 The default culture is en-US.
 - logClientErrors: Set this flag to false to disable logging of client errors.
 By default the library logs any communication error with the Metasys Server in this path: "C:\ProgramData\Johnson Controls\Metasys Services\Logs".